Which Way Does Time Flow? A Psychophysics-Grounded Evaluation for Vision-Language Models: Introduction

 To anchor this diagnostic in human performance, \citet{hanyu2023ready} conducted a psychophysical study using 360 three-second natural video clips from everyday activities.
 They found a global forward bias: participants more often judged reversed clips as forward (39\% errors on reversed vs. 9\% on forward trials).
 However, humans detected reversals rapidly and almost flawlessly in five specific categories: \textbf{Fall} (free fall) and \textbf{Diffusion} (diffusion/explosion), which involve physically irreversible processes governed by gravity and entropy; \textbf{Proceed} (forward locomotion); and \textbf{Division} (manual division) and \textbf{Put} (manual addition), which involve agent-driven causal sequences.
 In these cases, reversed playback becomes visibly implausible.
 For example, when a big chunk of snow ascends back onto the roof, defying gravity (Figure~\ref{fig:task_overview}).
 These results demonstrate that humans exploit not only low-level motion cues but prior knowledge of physical regularities and causal structure, providing a psychophysically validated foundation for testing AoT in VLMs.

 Building on this, we introduce \textbf{\benchname} (pronounced “\textit{AoT-sci-fi bench}”), an evaluation framework that directly inherits validated stimuli and behavioral baselines from \citet{hanyu2023ready}.
 We systematically test modern VLMs, from open-weight to proprietary reasoning/non-reasoning models, on the same AoT judgment task.
-Our findings reveal that most models perform near chance even in "obvious" irreversible processes, with the best configuration lagging humans by approximately \textbf{29 percentage points}, suggesting that they lack the inductive biases underpinning human causal and temporal perception (Figure \ref{fig:task_overview}).
+Our findings reveal that most models perform near chance even in "obvious" irreversible processes, with the best setting lagging humans by approximately \textbf{29 percentage points}, suggesting that they lack the inductive biases underpinning human causal and temporal perception (Figure \ref{fig:task_overview}).

 \textbf{Our contributions are threefold.} \textbf{(1) Comprehensive evaluation.} We present the first systematic evaluation of modern VLMs on psychophysically grounded AoT judgment across zero-shot, few-shot, chain-of-thought prompting, and supervised fine-tuning.
 Despite apparent task simplicity, the gains from elaborate prompting and fine-tuning are minimal and inconsistent, indicating that the bottleneck is temporal and physical understanding, not instruction following. \textbf{(2) Psychophysically validated benchmark.} We introduce \textbf{\benchname}, curated from \citeauthor{hanyu2023ready}'s psychophysical dataset by retaining only clips with clear human consensus on irreversible processes while excluding ambiguous cyclic motions.
-This yields a low-ambiguity benchmark enabling direct, reliable human–model comparison on temporal direction judgment. \textbf{(3) Open resources.} We release our benchmark, evaluation scripts, and model outputs to advance research on temporal reasoning and physical understanding in VLMs. \footnote{For anonymity, we release the dataset at \url{https://anonymous.4open.science/r/AoT-PsyPhyBENCH-222F} (anonymized repository) during the reviewing process.
-We will update this link in the camera-ready version. }
+This yields a low-ambiguity benchmark enabling direct, reliable human–model comparison on temporal direction judgment. \textbf{(3) Open resources.} We release our benchmark, evaluation scripts, and model outputs to advance research on temporal reasoning and physical understanding in VLMs.\footnote{\url{https://mattashiho233.github.io/AoT-PsyPhyBENCH-website/}}